isaqb-org/glossary/manuscript/1-terms-A-L.md

 ones so that clients will only need to know about methods that they actually use.

 ##### iSAQB
 *i*nternational *S*oftware *A*rchitecture *Q*ualification *B*oard – an internationally active organization fostering the development of software architecture education.
+See also "Appendix A"

 ##### ISO 9126 and ISO 25010